 CALCOE has several options to consider:

 - Courtesy Pay* – If you, as an eligible member, have opted in to Courtesy Pay, CALCOE will pay non-sufficient fund transaction items by taking your account into the negative and the NSF item will not be sent back to the merchant.
 Taking your account into the negative to pay for a non-sufficient fund transaction is called an overdraft.
-This service costs $25 per-item.
+See Rate & Schedule for Courtesy Pay fee.